-A fiduciary shall not make any payment, expenditure or other form of disbursement by means of a cash transaction, whether in cash, debit card, or other electronic means unless authorized by law or by Court order and supported by a contemporaneously issued receipt showing the date of the transaction, the amount, the recipient of the funds and the service, product, or other purpose for which the funds were expended.
+A fiduciary shall not make any payment, expenditure, or other form of disbursement by means of a cash transaction, whether in cash, debit card, or other electronic means unless authorized by law or by Court order and supported by a contemporaneously issued receipt showing the date of the transaction, the amount, the recipient of the funds, and the service, product, or other purpose for which the funds were expended.

-(L) Authority to Sell Wards Assets
+(L) Authority to Sell Ward's Assets

-- 1. No guardian of a ward's estate may sell, exchange, transfer, or otherwise dispose of any of the ward's assets until the guardian has filed an inventory, unless the guardian shows to the Court that delaying the transaction would be detrimental to the ward. - 2.
+- 1. No guardian of a ward's estate may sell, exchange, transfer, or otherwise dispose of any of the ward's assets until the guardian has filed an Inventory unless the guardian shows to the Court that delaying the transaction would be detrimental to the ward. - 2.
 No guardian of a ward's estate may sell, exchange, transfer, or otherwise dispose of any of the ward's assets until the guardian has obtained court approval. - 3.
-Before the sale, exchange, transfer or disposal of any tangible personal property, the guardian must file with the Court an application to sell personal property (BCPC 526) and a proposed entry (BCPC 527). - a.
-If items are jewelry or any type of collectible item(s), the items must be appraised individually using a court approved appraiser. - b.
+Before the sale, exchange, transfer, or disposal of any tangible personal property, the guardian must file with the Court an Application to Sell Personal Property (BCPC 526) and a Guardian's Entry Authorizing Sale of Personal Property (BCPC 527).

+- a.
+If items are jewelry or any type of collectible item(s), the items must be appraised individually using a court-approved appraiser. - b.
 If a vehicle is being sold, a copy of the Kelly Blue Book statement reflecting the vehicle's average trade in value shall be attached to the application.